You are currently viewing PF Calculator

 The good news is that you do not need to register for all of these perks individually.
 When you sign up for EPF, you are also immediately signed up for EPS and EDLI.

-Let’s take a look at each of these components and the direct affect it is having towards your pay.
+Let’s examine each of these components and its direct effect on your pay.

 • The Working Relationship Between EPF and Salary

-In case you are an employee, the contribution you make would be a portion of your salary to the EPF plan.
+If you are an employee, the contribution you make would be a portion of your salary to the EPF plan.
 This sum is frequently matched by an equivalent contribution from your employer.
 After that, the whole sum is deposited with the Employee Provident Fund Organization (EPFO).
-And you continue to earn a specific rate of interest on the money you deposit with EPFO each year.
+You will continue to earn a specific rate of interest on the money you deposit with EPFO each year.

 Assume you contribute Rs.
 5,000 per month to the EPF system as part of your paycheck.
 The entity you are working with would match it with an additional Rs.
 5,000 each month.
 The total payment, Rs.
 10,000, is then deposited with EPFO.